electricimp/AzureIoTHub/examples/IoT Hub Env Example - Manual Register/README.md

 ## Register A Device In IoT Hub

 In this example we will register the device via the Azure portal.
-Please note that devices can also be registered programatically by using the Electric Imp AzureIoTHub library’s *AzureIoTHub.Registry* class methods.
+Please note that devices can also be registered programmatically by using the Electric Imp AzureIoTHub library’s *AzureIoTHub.Registry* class methods.

 1. In the [Azure portal](https://portal.azure.com/), open your IoT hub.